dddrrreee/cs240lx-20spr/labs/2-dynamic-code-gen/README.md

 Even the ability to stick a tiny bit of executable code in a random place can give you a nice way to solve problems.
 As you might recall, in cs140e, whenever we wanted to add a header to our pi binaries, we had to hack on the pi-side bootloader code and sometimes the unix-side code.
 Which was annoying.

 However, with a simple hack we could have avoided all of this:  if you have a header for (say) 64 bytes then:
-   1. As the first word in the header, put a the 32-bit value for a ARMv6 branch (`b`) instruction that jumps over the header.
+   1. As the first word in the header (which is the first word of the pi binary), put the 32-bit value for a ARMv6 branch (`b`) instruction that jumps over the header.
-   2. Add whatever other stuff you want to the header.
-   3. Make sure you don't add more than 64-bytes and that you pad up to 64 bytes if you do less.
+   2. Add whatever other stuff you want to the header in the other 60 bytes: make sure you don't add more than 64-bytes and that you pad up to 64 bytes if you do less.

+   3. When you run the code, it should work with the old bootloader.

-   4. Done!
-The ability to write a single jump instruction gives you the ability to add an arbitrary header to code and have it work transparently in a backwards-compatible way.
+      It's neat that the ability to write a single jump instruction gives you the ability to add an arbitrary header to code and have it work transparently in a backwards-compatible way.

-To do this:
+More detailed:
    1. Write a new linker script that modifies `./memmap`  to have a header etc.  You should store the string `hello` as the first 5 bytes of the after the jump instruction.